trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

     [Q] Quit
 ```

-These menu options act as shortcuts to the commands covered below, such as `npm run render` and others.
+These menu options act as shortcuts to the below commands, such as `npm run render` and others.
 You can choose between using the menu or entering the direct commands yourself.

 ### Option [1] Render specification